Integrated Human Activity Sensing and Communications: Unique Signal Processing for HAR in Practical ISAC Deployments

 \subsubsection{Deployment of Host and Slave Devices}

-The deployment in a communication-centric ISAC system can be considered for two types of devices: the host devices such as BSs and WiFi access point, and the slave devices such as terminal equipment.
-Slave devices get communication access by linking to host devices, but both types of devices can also act as sensing transceivers.
-Host device deployment requires to consider interference (e.g. interference between BSs in cellular network).
-The principle in communication systems is that there is generally little signal overlap between cells, which is not suitable for ISAC systems, since interference also contains useful sensing information.
-Therefore, in ISAC systems, the deployment of host devices may face a trade-off between communication interference and sensing performance.
+In a communication-centric ISAC system, both the host and the slave devices may act as sensing transceivers.
+However, host device deployments in pure communication systems and in ISAC systems generally follow different principles.
+For instance, in a cellular network, BSs are positioned to minimize interference between cells, which is not suitable for ISAC systems, because the interference also contains valuable sensing information.
+Therefore, in ISAC systems, the deployment of host devices faces a trade-off between communication interference and sensing performance.
+On the other hand, although slave device deployment is independent of the communication performance, the placement of terminals directly affects the coverage, orientation, and angles.
+Hence its placement has to be optimized for improved sensing performance.

-On the other hand, though slave device deployment is independent of the communication performance, the placement of terminals can affect sensing factors such as coverage, orientation and angles, and needs to be optimized for better sensing performance.
-For instance, though balanced deployment \cite{1715546} can increase coverage overlapping and reduce blind zones to a certain extent, it may suffer from the mismatching between performance and demand, and lead to a waste of resources.
-Therefore, slave device deployment needs to consider a trade-off between sensing performance and resource efficiency.